Sulla's civil war: Events of 82 BC

 A Marian attack on Metellus near Faventia went horribly wrong for them.
 This caused the Lucanians in Norbanus' army to contemplate to defect to Sulla.
 Their commander, a man called Albinovanus, hatched a plan with the Sullans to assassinate Norbanus and his senior officers (to show his good faith).
-At a feast Albinovanus had organized Norbanus' officers were murdered.
-Norbanus was unable to attend the feast and survived.
-After the assassination and the Lucanians defection, Ariminum went over to Sulla as well.
+Albinovanus thus organized a feast, in which Norbanus' officers were murdered.
+Norbanus himself was unable to attend the feast and survived.
+After the assassination and the Lucanians' defection, Ariminum went over to Sulla as well.
 Norbanus abandoned his army and fled from Italy.
-Meanwhile, Sulla and his army had arrived at the siege of Praeneste.
-He blocked an attempt by Damasippus to reach Marius the Younger.
-After Damasippus failure Carbo lost heart and fled to Sicily.
+Meanwhile, Sulla and his army had arrived at the siege of Praeneste, where he blocked an attempt by Damasippus to reach Marius the Younger.
+After Damasippus's failure, Carbo lost heart and fled to Sicily.
 With their leader gone, the remainder of the Marian forces united for one final stand.

 The Samnite general Pontius Telesinus and the Lucanian general Marcus Lamponius, commanding a very large army of Samnites and Lucanians, were trying to get to Praeneste to break the Sullan siege.
 Unfortunately for them, Sulla and his army put themselves in their path in a very defensible position.
 Damasippus, Censorinus and Carrinas then joined their men with the Samnites and Lucanians and together they decided to march on Rome.
 When Sulla found out he immediately pursued them.
 Outside the walls of Rome, the last decisive battle of the civil war, the Battle of the Colline Gate, took place; Sulla, after a very hard-fought and drawn-out battle, emerged victorious.
 It was afterwards estimated that ca. 50,000 men lost their lives on the battlefield that day.

 Damasippus, Carrinas and Censorinus were brought to Sulla the following day and executed.
 Their heads and those of Lamponius and Telesinus were displayed to Marius at Praeneste.

 Sulla subsequently entered Rome as a saviour (he had saved Rome from the Samnites, Rome's ancient enemy).
 A meeting of the Senate was convened in the Temple of Bellona; as Sulla was addressing the senators, the sound of terrified screams drifted in from the Campus Martius.
 Sulla calmed the senators by attributing the screams to 'some criminals that are receiving correction.'
 In reality, what the Senate had heard was the sound of 8,000 prisoners who had surrendered the previous day being executed on Sulla's orders; none of the captured were spared from execution.
 Soon after the Battle of the Colline Gate, Sulla had himself declared Dictator, and now held supreme power over the Republic.
 Marius tried to escape through the drains under Praeneste, but failed and committed suicide.
 The town surrendered; most of the defenders were executed, but Sulla spared the lives of its Roman citizens.